7 Real estate negotiation tactics - The actual price of a property

 - The developer's funds are not at risk.

 - Imposts like settlement fees and stamp duty can be reduced, lowering real estate development expenses and increasing profit.

-- There is no hurry to build right away, allowing for adequate planning.
+- Planning can be done effectively because there is no pressure to build immediately.
 But there is the pressure of the landholding cost with borrowed cash.